Get access to free tutorials, exclusive content and more.

 If you want to replicate the same style, here is the setting you need to implement:

-First, you want to customized the Progress Bar Container Styles section.
-This is the grey area on the video.
-What shows before the user starts progressing on the form.
+First, you’ll want to customize the Progress Bar Container Styles section — that’s the gray background area in the video.
+It’s what appears before the user starts progressing through the form.

 styling progress bar with styling plugin

 We customized the background color, border width, and border style.
-Then, we wrote our own CSS rules to give the progress bar extra styling such as the linear gradient and making the progress bar rounded instead of rectangle.
+Then, we wrote our own CSS rules to give the progress bar extra styling, such as the linear gradient and a round shape instead of rectangular.

-The next, we customized the fill of the progress bar.
-This is what happens with the progress bar after the user is moving forward on the form to the finish.
-You do this under the Progress Bar Fill Styles.
+Next, we customized the fill of the progress bar.
+This is how the progress bar looks as the user moves through the form toward completion.
+You can do this under the Progress Bar Fill Styles.

 how to style progress bar in wordpress

-While we don’t offer a progress bar with percentage, you can cheer the user to the finish line using the words of encouragement.
-For this you can add an HTML field on each step of your form to add your personalized text.
+While we don’t offer a progress bar with a percentage, you can cheer the user to the finish line using words of encouragement.
+To do this, you can add an HTML field on each step of your form to add your personalized text.

 add text to your progress bar

 Besides styling your progress bar with the Layout & Styles add-on, you can do so much more.
-Customize your previous and next button, edit the font size, or font family, customize breadcrumbs…the possibilities are endless.
+Customize your previous and next buttons, edit the font size, or font family, customize breadcrumbs — the possibilities are endless.
 So be creative, and have fun with it!

-When users are moving along the steps on your form, it is natural to double-check the information they enter.
+When users are moving along the steps on your form, it’s natural to double-check the information they enter.
 Making them go back and forth and review each step individually is not the best solution.

-That’s why you should provide a summary of the data on the last step of your WordPress form.
-This will help you prevent a lot of errors or typos that could cost you time but also money.
+That’s why you should summarize the data on the last step of your WordPress form, which prevents errors or typos that could cost you time and money.

-Combining Multi-Step Forms add-on with Ninja Forms advanced functionality, you can easily add a summary page at the end of your WordPress form.
-There, users can review and double-check all the existing information prior submitting the form.
+When you combine the Multi-Step Forms add-on with Ninja Forms’ advanced functionality, you can easily add a summary page at the end of the WordPress form.
+There, users can review and double-check all the existing information prior to submitting the form.

-To create a confirmation page, add another part (step) to your form by clicking the blue circle icon on your form.
+To build a confirmation page, add another part (step) to your form by clicking the blue circle icon on your form.
 Next, add an HTML field as the only field to this last part of your multi-step form.
-You can rename your step to something like “Review Your Information” or “Summary”.
+Rename your step to something like “Review Your Information” or “Summary.”

-Now click on the HTML field and insert the merge tags of all o the prior existing fields on your form clicking on the Merge Tag button.
+Now, click on the HTML field and use the Merge Tag button to include merge tags for all the existing fields on your form.

 That’s it!
-The user will be now able to review their information on one single page before submitting the form.
+The user will now be able to review their information on one page before submission.

 show-hide parts of multi step forms with conditional logic